-While the congress was in session discussions were already while the congress was in session discussions were already proceeding on the drafting of a new state labour code which was to replace the outmoded labour code of 1918 and give effect to the principles established by NEP.
-Its character was explained by Shmidt who, as People's Commissar for Labour, piloted it through VTsIK at the end of October 1922.
-The code of 1918 had been "constructed mainly on the basis of universal labour service"; the code of 1922 was based, in accordance with the spirit of NEP, on voluntary agreement.
-In 1918 the state had sought to fix and limit wages and conditions of employment: now sought to fix and limit wages and conditions of employment; now the function of the state was merely to fix a minimum wage which could be, and normally was, exceeded, and to insist on certain minimum conditions (the eight-hour day, paid holidays, restrictions on juvenile labour, etc.).
+While the congress was in session discussions were already proceeding on the drafting of a new state labour code which was to replace the outmoded labour code of 1018 1 and give effect to the principles established by NEP.
+Its character was explained by Shmidt who, as People's Commissar for Labour, piloted it through VTsIK at the end of October 1022.
+The code of 1018 had been "constructed mainly on the basis of universal labour service"; the code of 1922 was based, in accordance with the spirit of NEP, on voluntary agreement.
+In 1918 the state had sought to fix and limit wages and conditions of employment; now the function of the state was merely to fix a minimum wage which could be, and normally was, exceeded, and to insist on certain minimum conditions (the eight-hour day, paid holidays, restrictions on juvenile labour, etc.).
 The collective contract concluded by the trade union became the usual, though not an obligatory, form of engagement.
 Engagement must in principle pass through the labour exchanges, though fairly wide exceptions to this rule were admitted for responsible posts requiring specialist or "political" qualifications.
-The trade unions retained a mono-poly of the protection of labour and of the interests of the workers; elections of factory committees were to be conducted in accordance with the rules of the trade union concerned and had to be confirmed by it.
+The trade unions retained a monopoly of the protection of labour and of the interests of the workers: elections of factory committees were to be conducted in accordance with the rules of the trade union concerned and had to be confirmed by it.
 Tomsky welcomed the code on behalf of the trade unions.
 "State regulation of wages", he declared, "obviously does not work and is absolutely inappropriate to the conditions of the New Economic Policy"; and the trade unions were praised as "private organizations defending the interests of the workers ".